F-injectivity and Buchsbaum singularities: Characteristic results

-Given Proposition \ref{s.o.p Frobenius closed implies Buchsbaum}, it is clear that in order to answer Question \ref{Takagi's question}, it is enough to prove $F$-injectivity implies that every ideal generated by a system of parameters is Frobenius closed when $R$ has finite local cohomology.
-Below we state and prove our main result in characteristic $p>0$. \begin{theorem} Let $(R,\m)$ be a local ring of equal characteristic $p>0$ and dimension $n$.
+\begin{theorem} Let $(R,\m)$ be a local ring of equal characteristic $p>0$ and dimension $n$.
 Suppose $R$ has finite local cohomology.
 Then the following are equivalent: \begin{enumerate} \item $R$ is $F$-injective. \item Every ideal generated by a system of parameters is Frobenius closed. \end{enumerate} \end{theorem} \begin{proof} We first prove $(1)\Rightarrow(2)$.
 Since $R$ is $F$-injective, so is $\widehat{R}$.
-And by Lemma 2.9 in \cite{EnescuHochsterTheFrobeniusStructureOfLocalCohomology}, we know that $\widehat{R}^\Gamma$ is still $F$-injective for all sufficiently small choices of cofinite $\Gamma$ (we refer to \cite{HochsterHunekeFRegularityTestElementsBaseChange} and \cite{EnescuHochsterTheFrobeniusStructureOfLocalCohomology} for a detailed meaning of the $\Gamma$-construction $R^\Gamma$).
-We will use the important fact that $\widehat{R}^\Gamma$ is $F$-finite and faithfully flat over $\widehat{R}$.
-Now we consider $S=\widehat{\widehat{R}^\Gamma}$, by the above discussion, $S$ is complete, $F$-finite, $F$-injective and faithfully flat over $R$.
-And if we can show that every ideal generated by a system of parameters in $S$ is Frobenius closed, then so is $R$ because for every $I\subseteq R$ generated by a system of parameters, we have $I^F\subseteq (IS)^F\bigcap R=IS\bigcap R=I$.
+We apply the $\Gamma$-construction to $\widehat{R}$: $\widehat{R}^\Gamma$ is $F$-finite and $F$-injective for any sufficiently small choice of cofinite $\Gamma$.
+Now we consider $S=\widehat{\widehat{R}^\Gamma}$, we know that $S$ is complete, $F$-finite, $F$-injective and faithfully flat over $R$.
+If we can show that every ideal generated by a system of parameters in $S$ is Frobenius closed, then the same follows for $R$ because for every $I\subseteq R$ generated by a system of parameters, we have $I^F\subseteq (IS)^F\bigcap R=IS\bigcap R=I$.
 Therefore, to prove $(1)\Rightarrow(2)$, we may replace $R$ by $S$ and hence assume that $R$ is complete and $F$-finite.
 Note that in this case since $R$ is $F$-injective, we know $R$ is reduced (for example, see Remark 2.6 in \cite{SchwedeandZhangBertinitheoremsforFsingularities}), hence we may also assume without loss of generality that $R$ is reduced.

 Let $R^{1/q}$ denote the ring obtained by adjoining all $q$-th roots of elements of $R$ where $q=p^e$.
 Since $R$ is reduced, we have a short exact sequence which induces a long exact sequence of local cohomology